anoj-kt/Hacker-News-API/README.md

 ## Hacker News API
-This was a one week project completed by a team of 4 for the purpose of learning.
+This was a one week project completed by a team of 4 for the purpose of learning at WBS Coding School.
 The learning objectives are listed below.

 #### Learning Objectives
 - Fetching data from an API (namely, the hacker news API: https://hn.algolia.com/api)